-- Flax seed germination is affected by cold soil temperatures and young flax seedlings can be damaged frost. - The minimum temperature for germination of flax seed is between 1 and 5°C (34 to 41°F).
+- Flax seed germination is affected by cold soil temperatures and young flax seedlings can be damaged by frost. - The minimum temperature for germination of flax seed is between 1 and 5°C (34 to 41°F).
 The optimum temperature for germination is between 7 and 10°C (45 to 50°F).
-Even though seed may germinate at relatively low temperatures, warmer temperatures result in more uniform germination. - Although flax is quite frost-tolerant, seedlings can be damaged by frost.
-Newly emerged seedlings (cotyledon stage) are injured when temperatures drop to -4°C (25°F) or lower, and acclimated seedlings at the two-leaf stage are damaged at temperatures less than -8°C (18°F).
+Even though seed may germinate at relatively low temperatures, warmer temperatures result in more uniform germination. - Although flax is quite frost-tolerant, seedlings can be damaged by frost (see point 10 below).